bethropolis/svelte-film-countdown/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests for bug fixes, improvements, or new features.
+Contributions are highly appreciated!
+If you find a bug, have an idea for an improvement, or want to add a new feature, please don't hesitate to open an issue or submit a pull request.

 ## License